spl/dlist/readme.md

 directly lead to side effects in the `dlist` package, but a program that uses an unsafely generated `DList` may do something surprising.)

-The invariant is that, for any `xs :: DList a`,
+The invariant is that, for any `xs :: DList a`:

 ```haskell
 fromList (toList xs) = xs